Anupjha-2005/Hill-climb-gesture-control-/README.md

 OpenCV: For webcam video capture and image processing.
 MediaPipe: For hand tracking and gesture recognition.
 PyAutoGUI: For controlling the mouse and keyboard based on gestures.

+Usage Instructions:

+Ensure your webcam is connected and functional.

+Start the script and follow the on-screen instructions.

+5 fingers for accelerating, 0 fingers for braking.

+1 finger to move the cursor and 2 fingers to simulate a click.

+Prerequisites:

+Python 3.x

+OpenCV

+MediaPipe

+PyAutoGUI

+Future Improvements:

+More complex gesture support (e.g., zoom, rotate).

+Better performance tuning for smoother control.

+Integration with more games and applications.